What is Rabies?

 Prodromal Stage – The behavior of rabid cats typically changes at this stage.
 For example, if your kitty is normally outgoing, they may become more shy, and vice versa.
 If you notice your cat's behavior change after a bite from an unknown animal, keep them away from other pets and family members and contact your vet right away.

 Furious Stage – This stage is the most dangerous since it causes your pet to become nervous and even turn vicious.
 They may have seizures, scream incessantly, and quit eating.
 This is because the virus has progressed to a point where it is attacking the nervous system, preventing your cat from swallowing.
-During this phase, cats often drool excessively, a classic symptom often describe as "foaming at the mouth".
+During this phase, cats often drool excessively, a classic symptom often described as "foaming at the mouth".

 Paralytic stage - This is the stage at which a rabid cat will go into a coma and cease breathing.
 Unfortunately, this is the stage at which most pets die.
 This usually happens about seven days after the symptoms first appear, with death occurring after about three days.